ozinka/psw-check/README.md

 # psw-check
-Application allow VERY!!!
-QUICKLY check if your password is compromized and exist in VERY!!!
-BIG file (rockyou2024.txt ~ 145 GB)
+Application allows IMMEDIATELY (in ms) check if your password is compromised and exist in a HUGE file (rockyou2024.txt ~ 145 GB)

 ![alt text](password_checker.png)